 Top 5 Money Lessons from Prince

-I was working on a bathroom remodel in the basement today, listening to Hawaii’s New Music Alternative Star 101.9 via the magic of the internet, when the eerily majestic “Purple Rain” came on.
+I was working on a bathroom remodel in the basement on April 21, 2016, listening to Hawaii’s New Music Alternative Star 101.9 via the magic of the internet, when the eerily majestic “Purple Rain” came on.

 Celebrity deaths don’t normally affect me much.
 At least the news doesn’t ever put a lump in my throat or make my eyes all glossy.
 But as the afternoon slot on the alt rock station became a Prince tribute, I got that lump with each classic hit they played.
 When my wife came home.
 I shared the news with her, stopping short as I found it strangely difficult to speak.

 What can I say?
 I grew up with his songs, he was a musical genius, and apparently I’m kind of a sensitive guy.

 I had a different post lined up for you all today, but I have to put that one off for a few days.